Skip to content

 BSA § 63: Electronic records and the certificate requirement.
 Forensic psychological assessments increasingly involve computer-administered tests (the Computerised Assessment of Response Bias, the Q-interactive administration of the WAIS-IV, the MMPI-2-RF administered via Pearson's Q-global platform).
 The output of these administrations is a computer-generated report or score file.
 Under BSA § 63 (replacing IEA § 65B), the admissibility of electronic records in court requires a certificate from a person occupying a responsible official position in relation to the operation of the computer that produced the record, or a person who is otherwise in a position to give the certificate, certifying that the computer was operating properly, that the document was produced in the ordinary course of the computer's operation, and that the information in the electronic record derives from information fed into the computer in the ordinary course of the relevant activities.

 The mandatory certificate requirement was affirmed for IEA § 65B (the BSA § 63 predecessor) in Arjun Panditrao Khotkar v.
-Kailash Kushanrao Gorantyal (2020 SCC 3 Supreme Court).
+Kailash Kushanrao Gorantyal (2020) 7 SCC 1 (Supreme Court).
 The Supreme Court held that the certificate was not merely a procedural formality but a condition precedent to the admissibility of the electronic record.
 Forensic psychologists who administer computer-based tests and wish to produce the computer-generated output as evidence in Indian proceedings must ensure that the administering organisation (typically the hospital, institute, or private practice) can produce a BSA § 63 certificate for the specific test administration.
 The absence of that certificate is not a minor technical irregularity; under Khotkar, it renders the electronic record inadmissible.

 Practitioners should note that Shafi Mohammad v.
 State of HP (2018) previously took a more permissive view that the § 65B certificate was not always mandatory, but Khotkar (2020) expressly overruled the Shafi Mohammad approach and restored the strict certificate requirement.
 Post-2020, the permissive interpretation does not represent current Indian law.

 The expert witness in Indian courts: practical observations.
 The Indian adversarial system, with its roots in the Evidence Act common-law tradition, shares the dual-expert-report model with England and Wales: a prosecution or court-appointed expert typically gives opinion evidence and is then subject to cross-examination by defence counsel.
+Forensic psychologists most commonly appear in Indian courts in fitness-to-plead and mental-state matters governed by BNSS § 367, covered in the mental health in custody topic.
 Indian High Courts have, in multiple decisions, reiterated the principle (derived from Anil Rishi v.
 Gurbaksh Singh, 2006 Supreme Court) that the opinion of an expert witness is not binding on the court: the court must evaluate it in the context of all available evidence.
 Expert-opinion evidence is relevant but never conclusive.

 The practical reality for forensic psychologists appearing in Indian sessions courts is that the court's engagement with the methodology underlying the opinion is often superficial.
 Daubert-style methodological cross-examination is rare.
 The more common challenge is to the expert's qualifications (the Rehabilitation Council of India registration status, the clinical experience in the subject matter), the adequacy of the information base for the opinion (what records were reviewed, how long the assessment took, whether the patient was seen in a hospital or in a prison visiting room), and whether the expert is independent of the investigating agency.
 Improving the rigour of methodological scrutiny in Indian forensic psychological testimony is an ongoing professional development priority for the Indian clinical psychology and forensic psychology community.

-The written report is typically the primary vehicle through which a forensic psychologist's opinion reaches the factfinder.
-Even where oral testimony is required, the written report precedes it and shapes the cross-examination.
-Getting the report right is therefore not an administrative task but a core professional competency.
+The written report is the primary vehicle through which a forensic psychologist's opinion reaches the factfinder; where oral testimony is also required, the written report precedes it and shapes cross-examination.
+Producing a court-ready report is a core professional competency, not an administrative task.

 Structure.
 A court-ready forensic psychology report should contain, at minimum: a cover section identifying the author's qualifications and registration status, the instructions received, and the date of the assessment; a sources-of-information section specifying every document reviewed, every collateral source contacted, the duration of the clinical interview(s), and any limitations on access to information; a behavioural observations section describing the subject's presentation, any factors that may have affected the assessment (fatigue, medication, apparent understanding of the purpose), and the degree of cooperation; a psychological test findings section reporting not just scores but the conditions of administration, norm-group comparisons, validity scale results, and the limits of the instruments used; an opinion section that is clearly labelled and that addresses only the legal questions the report was commissioned to answer; and a conclusion section that summarises the key findings in plain language accessible to a non-psychologist reader.